hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

   ### Approach:
   <div align ="justify">
+  We plan to use Hierarchial clustering to cluster the words.
 The goal of this Hierarchical clustering is to identify the key themes in a collection of reviews.
 For that, we group the words with similar meanings
-  together.Once the results of the hierarchical clustering have been reduced to the most advantageous dendrograms, we assign the cluster with an appropriate aspect name.
+  together.
+Once the results of the hierarchical clustering have been reduced to the most advantageous dendrograms, we assign the cluster with an appropriate aspect name.

   ### Steps:
   <li>Firstly, we create a noun work vector from each review.
 Ex: [ ‘Food’, ‘Noodles’, ‘room’] </li>
   <li>After the noun vector is formed, we use the Spacy library to determine how similar each word is with other word in the vector.
 A size of words x words similarity   matrix is generated.</li>

+    <li>The Hierarchical clustering receives this similarity matrix as a correlation matrix.
+The Coorelation matrix for a single example is as shown below:</li>

   <ol>

   <img src="correlation.png">
   </ol>
-  <li>The Hierarchical clustering receives this similarity matrix as a correlation matrix.</li>

   <li>Hierarchical clustering output is dissected into dendrograms.</li>
   <ol>
   <img src="hierar.png">